Episcopal Diocese of East Carolina

 The Episcopal Diocese of East Carolina is a diocese of the Episcopal Church in the United States that covers most of eastern North Carolina.
 The diocese was formed from the existing Diocese of North Carolina on October 9, 1883, by action of the General Convention of the Episcopal Church.
 It consists of the congregations of the Episcopal Church in the eastern portion of the state of North Carolina and forms part of Province IV of the Episcopal Church.
 Major cities of the diocese include Wilmington, Fayetteville, New Bern, and Greenville.
 Originally its offices were located in Wilmington, but in 1983 a new diocesan house was built in Kinston, North Carolina, in order to be located more centrally in the diocese's territory.
-The diocese's current bishop is Robert Skirving.
-On November 15, 2025, the Rev. Sarah Fisher was elected as his successor, pending consents.
+The diocese's current bishop is Sarah Fisher.

+In 2024, the diocese reported average Sunday attendance (ASA) of 4,215 persons, a decrease from 6,234 in 2015.
+No membership statistics were reported in 2024 national parochial reports.

 History

 Colonial Beginnings

 The first Anglican presence in what would become the Episcopal Diocese of East Carolina began with Sir Walter Raleigh's Roanoke Colony in 1584.
 The first Anglican baptisms in the colony and on the North American Continent as a whole occurred in August 1587, with those of Manteo and Virginia Dare on August 18 and August 20, respectively.
 The Roanoke Colony disappeared sometime between 1570 and 1590.
 In 1663, a Royal Charter granted religious tolerance to the settlers of the colony while also supporting and offering patronage for churches and clergy under the authority of the governor.
 No Anglican clergy were in the province at this time.

 The first law to establish the Church of England in North Carolina was the Vestry Act of 1701.
 The act formed five parishes across the colony, each with a vestry of twelve vestrymen who were responsible for building a church, securing a reader for services, levying taxes for revenue, and helping the poor and orphans.
 The proprietors of the colony disallowed this act because they deemed that the vestry to be too powerful and the support for the clergy was to be insufficient.
 However, this act was put into effect in the Chowan precinct, which over time led to the foundation of St. Paul's Church in Edenton, North Carolina.
 Also during this time, St. Thomas' Episcopal Church in Bath, North Carolina, was founded.
 The vestry acts of 1704-1705 and 1711 were similarly ineffective.
 The Vestry Act of 1715 was allowed to stand, and progress began to be made, albeit slowly, and the establishment was weak.